Lizzy van Dorp: Traveller

 By the end of the 1930s, she had become an avid traveller, with stay-overs in Switzerland and Turkey.
 In 1940, she did not risk going back to the Netherlands, as another economist she had heavily criticized over the years, had become powerful in the National Socialist Movement and was close to German occupiers.
 Instead, she went to the Dutch East Indies, her mother's country of birth and where, nearly a century before, her father had founded a publishing firm: GCT van Dorp & Co.

 Internment

 In 1941 she was interned by the occupying Japanese forces.
 It remains unclear why she did not leave in the East Indies during World War II.

 On her 72nd birthday in 1944, Van Dorp received a particular notebook.
 It served as a gift from other women in camp Tjihapit II in Bandung on West Java.
 It was a collection of recipes from the Indonesian kitchen to which they added their own recipes.

 Van Dorp died "of exhaustion" on 6 September 1945 in camp Banjoe Biroe (Dutch East Indies), a Japanese internment camp, on Java.
 She died three weeks after the capitulation of Japanese forces and one day after her 73rd birthday.
-She had been interned there for over three years.
+She had been interned there for more than three years.